kpeti2003/pSLR-isotime/README.md

 To model the GCE stochastic uncertainties described in [Côte et al. (2019)](https://doi.org/10.3847/1538-4357/ab21d1)), we fit skew-normal distributions using the medians and confidence intervals provided in their Table 3.
 The shape, location, and scale parameters were optimized to match the given percentiles, assuming that a skew-normal distribution is a sufficient approximation.

-Note: The notebook requires the 'production_ratios.txt' input file (provided).
+**Note**: The notebook requires the 'production_ratios.txt' input file (provided).
 Exported figures and a PDF version of the notebook are also included."